 - be licensed to practice law in a foreign country; or

-- the equivalent of a., b., and/or c. above as determined by the Associate Dean, Graduate and International Programs in consultation with the Penn State Law Senior Associate Dean for Academic Affairs.
+- the equivalent of a., b., and/or c. above as determined by the Assistant Dean of Graduate and International Programs in consultation with the Penn State Law Senior Associate Dean for Academic Affairs.

 - Language capacity.

 - The applicant must take and submit the results of the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) test.

 - The minimum score on the TOEFL shall be 88 (internet-based test) or 575 (paper-based test) or the equivalent.

 - The minimum score on the IELTS shall be 6.5.